Who can claim Housing Benefit Click to get info

 If you have more bedrooms than the government says you need, your Housing Benefit could be reduced.

-If you have one spare bedroom, your Housing Benefit will be reduced by 14%.
+- one spare bedroom, your Housing Benefit will be reduced by 14 per cent

-If you have two or more spare bedrooms, your Housing Benefit will be reduced by 25%.
+- two or more spare bedrooms, your Housing Benefit will be reduced by 25 per cent

-It doesn’t matter how the ‘spare’ bedroom is used.
+It doesn’t matter how the spare bedroom is used.
 A bedroom will still be counted as 'spare' if: